andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 # Measuring Civil Society Activity with Text

 Measuring civil society activity is another difficult empirical hurdle.
-Recent advances in event data and text analysis methods may provide some tools for quantitatively measuring the activities of (I)NGOs.
+Recent advances in event data and text analysis methods may provide some tools for quantitatively measuring the activities of (I)NGOs.^[My growing expertise in this area of methods gives me some comparative advantage for this type of research.
+Plus Miles Kahler and Ken Scheve both argued last week that text-as-data research is an exciting new approach in IR research.
+So there's that :)]

 ## Event data